-The persons named in the enclosed form of proxy are officers and/or directors of the company.
-A SHAREHOLDER DESIRING TO APPOINT SOME OTHER PERSON TO REPRESENT THE SHAREHOLDER AT THE MEETING MAY DO SO either by inserting such person's name in the blank space provided in that form of proxy or by completing another proper form of proxy and, in either case, depositing the completed proxy at the office of our transfer agent, Equity Financial Trust Company, Suite 300, 200 University Avenue, Toronto, Ontario M5H 4H1, not later than 11:00 a.m.
-(Toronto time) on March 28, 2017 or, if the Meeting is adjourned, on the day that is two business days preceding the adjournment.
+The persons named in the enclosed form of proxy are officers and/or directors of the Corporation.
+A SHAREHOLDER DESIRING TO APPOINT SOME OTHER PERSON TO REPRESENT THE SHAREHOLDER AT THE MEETING MAY DO SO either by inserting such person's name in the blank space provided in that form of proxy or by completing another proper form of proxy and, in either case, depositing the completed proxy at the office of our transfer agent, TSX Trust Company, Suite 301, 100 Adelaide Street West, Toronto, Ontario M5H 4H1, not later than 11:00 a.m.
+(Toronto time) on March 25, 2019 or, if the Meeting is adjourned, on the day that is two business days preceding the adjournment.